chemerisuk/better-dom/README.md

 Vanilla DOM also has a lot of bad parts, that I'm trying to fix by providing a JavaScript wrapper for each DOM element you use in code.
 This extra layer allows to abstract from legacy interfaces and to add new methods on __the top of particular elements__ without touching vanilla DOM prototypes.
 So the object model used is very different from what jQuery does.

 Note, that the better-dom project is only about the DOM.
-It does not contain AJAX helpers (but I have a [separate project](https://github.com/chemerisuk/better-xhr) for that).
+It does not contain any AJAX or BOM helper.

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/chemerisuk.svg)](https://saucelabs.com/u/chemerisuk)